-- Use a humidifier in your room, being sure to clean it after every use, or leave a pan of water on your radiator to evaporate and put some moisture into the air.
+- Use a humidifier in your room to release some moisture into the air.

-- Take showers less frequently to retain your skin's natural oils, which help hold in moisture.
-If you need to take daily showers, use warm water instead of hot water and limit the amount of time you spend in the shower or bath to under 15 minutes.
+- Limit shower time and use warm water to retain your skin's natural oils, which help hold in moisture.
+If daily showers are on the docket, use warm water instead of hot water and limit the amount of time you spend in the shower or bath to under 15 minutes.

 - Apply moisturizer immediately after bathing.
-When you get out of the shower, pat your skin dry instead of rubbing.
-This can help your skin retain some of the moisture from the shower, and is especially effective if you immediately apply a moisturizing lotion, cream, or oil to help trap water in the skin's surface cells.
+When you get out of the shower, pat your skin dry instead of rubbing and immediately apply a moisturizing lotion, cream, or oil to help trap water in the skin's surface cells.